Richter

 Mix

-The quake rumble ate the dialogue.
-Every single test screening, nobody could hear the actors.
+The quake rumble ate the dialogue in test playback, so the actors were hard to understand.
 I carved a pocket around 2-4kHz with EQ automation and added sidechain ducking so the rumble dips whenever someone speaks.
-A full day of Reaper automation to get the balance right.
-The rumble had to feel heavy without burying the dialogue.
+A full day of Reaper automation got the balance to a place where the rumble still felt heavy without burying the dialogue.